 Apollo Global Management LLC and its affiliates advise and manage a syndicate of investors in connection with its shareholding in Atrium.
-Mr. Joseph Azrack, who is a Director of Atrium, is a managing partner of Apollo Global Management LLC.
+Mr. Joseph Azrack, who is a Director of Atrium, is a senior advisor of Apollo Global Management LLC.
+Mr. Roger Orf, who is a Director of Atrium, is a partner at Apollo Global Management LLC and head of its real estate business in Europe.